-Coffee is my favourite beverage, and I was happy to drink this up after I took the photos.
-And I actually found myself saying “mmm … good” out-loud, even though I was the only one in the house!
+Coffee is my favourite beverage so I was happy to drink these after I took the photos.
+I actually found myself saying “mmm … good” out-loud, even though I was the only one in the room.

-Tomorrow is Saturday.
-Wouldn’t it be nice to enjoy a cappuccino in bed in the morning?
-I hope you do it.
+Tomorrow is Saturday — Wouldn’t it be nice for you, or someone you love, to enjoy a cappuccino in bed in the morning?
+I hope you make some!